 * bottle or glass of water.
 (Lunch is also nice.
 I eat anything!)

-Students in 3rd grade and up may be asked to bring a
+Students in the upper elementary grades may be asked to bring a

 * pencil or pen.